Create a Website Account - Manage notification subscriptions, save form progress and more.

 Certification is an additional $5.

-The Recorder's Office currently accepts payments for recording and copies by cash, check, cashiers check, money order and credit card.
-Any check being returned due to insufficient funds will be charged an additional $27.50 service fee.
+The Recorder's Office currently accepts payments for recording and copies by cash, check, cashiers check, and credit card.
+Any check being returned unpaid will be charged an additional $27.50 service fee.